 Although benefits from the five use cases studied and quantified in the paper are significant, they represent only a small fraction of the total benefit possible with universal adoption of virtual twins across all relevant sectors of industry and government.
 Despite being proven, available-today technology, however – a concrete action that businesses can take now to make progress against the UN Sustainability Development Goals –virtual twins have reached only 10% of the organizations that should be using them to accelerate their sustainability efforts.

 “This new paper,” Steenland continued, “was undertaken to reveal this potential, spurring adoption in time to make a difference in the 90% of cases where virtual twins are not yet used.”

 In its 2019 CEO Study on Sustainability, Accenture found that half of surveyed CEOs believe business will be the most important actor in delivering on the UN Sustainability goals. [...]
 But only 21% of surveyed CEOs believe that businesses are meeting their obligations.
 Virtual twins are an immediate step forward on sustainability, and they improve companies’ financial performance.
 This makes virtual twins a win for all three facets of sustainability: environment, economy and society.

 Five businesses already improving sustainability with virtual twins

-The sustainability white paper jointly developed by Accenture and Dassault Systèmes accomplishes an impressive feat: putting hard numbers to virtual twins’ potential to improve sustainability outcomes in five specific industry situations.
+The sustainability white paper jointly developed by Accenture and Dassault Systèmes accomplish an impressive feat: putting hard numbers to virtual twins’ potential to improve sustainability outcomes in five specific industry situations.
 Beyond the numbers, however, we can learn a great deal from the actual sustainability experience of virtual twin users – and how they plan to build on those gains going forward.

 Accenture's blog explains how to drive sustainability and the circular economy at speed and scale with the virtual twin technology.